-Learn about the NMAI's educational resources—including curriculum for the classroom, teacher workshops, and educational strategies—in the museum’s new free, quarterly teacher e-newsletter (Winter 2014; March 2014; Spring 2014; September 2014).
+Learn about the NMAI's educational resources—including curriculum for the classroom, teacher workshops, and educational strategies—in the museum’s new free, quarterly teacher e-newsletter (Winter 2014; March 2014; Spring 2014; September 2014; Fall 2014).

 Visit this page regularly for information on upcoming NMAI workshops and special offerings for educators.
 Join the email list to receive announcements throughout the school year.
 Email the NMAI in Washington, D.C.
 (NMAIfirstname.lastname@example.org) or New York, N.Y.
 (NMAI-NYemail@example.com) with education-related inquiries.

 Educator Programs in New York, NY

 Diker Pavilion and West Gallery

 National Museum of the American Indian, New York, NY

 Join Alexandra Harris (Cherokee), editor of the companion catalog for the exhibit For a Love of His People: The Photography of Horace Poolaw, as she describes the significance of Poolaw's work.
 For more than five decades of the twentieth century, Poolaw (Kiowa, 1906–84) captured an insider's view of his Oklahoma community—a community rooted in its traditional culture while also thoroughly modern and quintessentially American.
 Following Ms. Harris's presentation, educators may tour the gallery.